ychgh/vincent_ai_tutor/README.md

-# DISCONTINUED

 # Mr. Ranedeer: Your personalized AI Tutor!

-Unlock the potential of GPT-4 with Mr. Ranedeer AI Tutor, a customizable prompt that delivers personalized learning experiences for users with diverse needs and interests.
+Unlock the potential of GPT-5 and advanced AI models with Mr. Ranedeer AI Tutor, a customizable prompt that delivers personalized learning experiences for users with diverse needs and interests.

 **Share screenshots of what you're learning here:** https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/issues/43